 Your dream seems just out of reach and you have to fight and claw every step of the way just to try to reach it.

-You thought you had it all and then the heartbreak hit, hard, leaving you crumbled and trying to pick up the pieces.
+You thought you had it all and then the heartbreak hit, hard, leaving you crumbling and trying to pick up the pieces.

-Some days, the dark cloud of depression seems so overwhelming that it's hard to even take a breath.
+Some days the dark cloud of depression seems so overwhelming that it's hard to even inhale.
+The weight is just too heavy.

-Then you hear it.
-Someone says "you're so strong to get through this."
+Then someone close to you says it... "you're so strong to get through this."

-A friend just wrote me the other day She is wading through the unknown, trying to pick up the pieces of a messy divorce and starting a new life for her and her children.
+A friend wrote the other day telling me how she is wading through the unknown, trying to pick up the pieces of a messy divorce and starting a new life for her and her children.
 She wrote because people keep telling her how strong she is and she doesn't know how to respond.
-She doesn't feel strong; she feels overwhelmed and alone.
+She doesn't feel strong; she feels overwhelmed, broken and alone.

-My sister is dealing with a life altering and degenerative disease while trying her absolute best to be be a wonderful wife and mother to her three adorable boys.
+My sister is dealing with a life altering and degenerative disease while trying her absolute best to be be a wonderful wife and mother to her adorable boys.
 There are days she can't even get out of bed because her pain is too intense.
-There are days her hands and body swells so much that making dinner for her family isn't achievable.
-And people tell her just how strong she is.
+There are days her hands and body swell so much that making dinner for her family isn't achievable.
+People tell her just how strong she is.
 She doesn't feel strong; she feels frustrated and broken.

 During our years of fighting through infertility, we were constantly faced with so many conflicting emotions and experiences.
 For years, we cycled through hope in the latest treatment, only to follow that with disappointment and failures.
 Throughout the process and especially in the days and weeks that followed our heart shattering miscarriage and the next failed round of IVF, I heard how strong we were to get through the pain.
 I didn't feel strong; I felt shattered and empty, like a shell of who I used to be.